 Appraisal – home inspection

 Some banks are now starting to do as you are used to backing home.
-The appraiser will not only appraise your property but, he will also inspect it for any important damage, pest control and the age of the home you are buying.
+The appraiser will not only appraise your property but, will also inspect it for any important damage, pest control, and the age of the home you are buying.
 Some will not allow you to apply to a home older than 25 years.

 Banks do have different mortgage conditions and below you will find 3 sample banks, to give you a better idea.
 Please check with each bank at the time of applying for a mortgage for its mortgage conditions because the data might have changed.

 The loan amount in US dollars